-Catfacing: This condition is signified by irregular scarring, puckering and deformation, usually toward the top of the fruit.
-It is caused by temperature fluctuations and incomplete pollination at flowering time.
-This condition is only cosmetic and does not affect the flavor of the tomato.
-It will correct itself as conditions improve.
+Catfacing: Catfacing is signified by irregular scarring, puckering and deformation toward the top of the fruit.
+It is caused by temperature fluctuations or incomplete pollination at flowering time.
+Catfacing is only cosmetic, and will correct itself as conditions improve.

-Cracking: Cracking occurs when soil moisture fluctuates as fruits are developing.
-After a heavy rainstorm or watering after a period of drought, the skin becomes unable to accommodate the extra moisture and responds by cracking or splitting.
-To prevent cracking, maintain a regular watering schedule and use mulch under and around the plants.
-Fruits that have begun to crack are still edible and should be picked right away.
+Cracking: Cracking occurs when soil moisture fluctuates as fruit is developing.
+Due to a heavy rainstorm or watering after a period of drought, the skin can respond to the sudden influx of moisture by cracking or splitting.
+Maintain a regular watering schedule and use mulch to help prevent cracking.
+Fruits that have begun to crack are still edible, but should be picked and used right away.

-Flower Drop/No Fruit: This problem can occur during periods of unusually high daytime or low nighttime temperatures.
-Hot, drying winds can intensify the problem.
+Flower Drop / No Fruit: This problem can occur during periods of unusually high daytime or low nighttime temperatures, as well as hot, drying winds.
 Under these conditions, flowers may drop before developing into fruit.
 Blossom set sprays help to reduce spring blossom drop, but have little effect during high temperatures.
-This problem typically disappears as the weather improves.
+This problem typically disappears as weather conditions improve.